I have done a lot of things that make me look like an idiot. Probably one of my all time favorites was when I would praise and worship God on a pier.

 The wooden spool is where I sat my coffee, and laid my phone, which was playing the music to worship Him.
 I miss that pier.
 My heart was longing for that feeling this morning, but all I have now is a front porch.
 Plus, there is a road in front of my house!

 I still live out in the country, but since we moved to this little farmhouse in Dale, I haven’t enjoyed that outside ‘praise and worship’ moment.
 This morning, I could feel, and hear the music coming through the screen door, as I stood on the porch.
-Instinctively, my feet started bouncing to the beat because guess what song was playing?
+Instinctively, my feet started bouncing to the beat.

 My heart began to swell, and it felt like mild electrical waves flushing through my veins.
 I had goosebumps from head to toe, and it’s just the most exhilarating feeling ever!